Effective Sciatica Treatments for Brevard County, FL Patients

 The most common symptom of sciatica is a chronic pain that starts in the lower back and radiates into one leg (usually only one leg is affected).
 Depending on the area that’s under pressure, you could feel pain anywhere in your leg, but most often it’s located high in the hip, glute muscle, or thigh.

 The level of pain associated with sciatica varies depending on the severity of the condition.
 You may feel a mild ache that won’t go away or sharp bursts of extreme pain when you move your legs in a certain direction.
 If you experience sudden pain or you notice a persistent pain developing after an injury, accident, or long periods of sitting still at a desk, it’s a good idea to get a professional evaluation from a licensed chiropractor to determine the cause and recommend treatment options.

-To treat sciatica, we start with an accurate diagnosis.
-If you’re experiencing the symptoms of sciatica but haven’t been technically diagnosed, we may suggest an X-ray, MRI, or CT scan to confirm spinal misalignment and location of the pressure point(s).
+With our Brevard County sciatica treatment, we start with an accurate diagnosis.
+If you’re experiencing the symptoms of sciatica but haven’t been technically diagnosed, we may suggest an X-ray, MRI, Ultrasound or CT scan to confirm spinal misalignment and location of the pressure point(s).

 Once we’ve identified the place in your back that’s pinching the sciatic nerve and causing pain and inflammation, we use chiropractic therapies to adjust the spine back into normal alignment.
 This might include gentle manual manipulation/adjustments, ultrasound waves that reduce muscle and tissue inflammation, PNF stretching, or cold therapy.